AElfProject/aelf-docs/docs/Tools/aelf-cli/commands/index.md

 ## Proposal - Create a Proposal

-There are three types of proposal contracts in AElf:
+There are three types of proposal contracts in aelf:

 - AElf.ContractNames.Parliament
 - AElf.ContractNames.Referendum